sanngu5/sanngu5.github.io/_pages/about.md

   - /about.html
 ---

+## About Me

-I'm a MS-PhD Student at the Hanyang University.
+I'm a MS-PhD integrated student at Hanyang University [Spatial AI Lab](https://sail.hanyang.ac.kr/) advised by Je Hyeong Hong.

-My research interests are in Image Generation and Editing.

-I'm currently working with Hyundai Motor Company for scarce image augmentation using generative models for the manufacturing AI.
+Please feel free to reach out to me for discussion!

+---

+## Research Interests

+- Customization, Generative Models

+---